 Our ears don’t select what we hear; rather, they hear everything, so our brains are tasked with filtering out unnecessary noises and background sounds, preventing us from getting overwhelmed by the many noises at any given moment.
 In cases of hearing loss (or other changes in the hearing system, such as an infection), our brains don’t get the same information from our ears.
 When our brains try to get more information and fill in the gaps, it can result in tinnitus.

 If your tinnitus is directly related to hearing loss, simply restoring your hearing by using a hearing aid can help lessen the symptoms.

 On top of this, some hearing aid manufacturers have taken things one step further and developed specific tinnitus-related therapies to help screen out the sound and make the condition more manageable.

 What Else Should I Look For In A Hearing Aid?

 A hearing aid is an investment in better hearing and the ability to enjoy life more fully.
 With that said, these devices tend to run a pretty penny, so it’s important to choose one that covers all your needs.
 If you have tinnitus and are looking for a hearing aid, we recommend looking for the following:

 - Tinnitus-Specific Programs: While there is no cure for tinnitus, certain hearing aids have a feature that allows them to play sounds that mask or cover up tinnitus-related sounds in your ears, almost like a white noise machine.
 You can choose to turn the masking sound on or off while still maintaining the amplification.
 These masking programs can greatly reduce the strain and stress of tinnitus symptoms for some people who find tinnitus excessively bothersome.

-- Warranties: Hearing aids will usually last you from three to five years; however, a warranty will give you extra peace of mind that you can continue to use it in the event of breakage or damage.
+- Warranties: Hearing aids will usually last you from three to five years; however, a warranty will give you extra peace of mind that you can continue to use them in the event of breakage or damage.
 All hearing aids experience mechanical wear and tear from normal use, and a warranty will allow you to get service and repairs without worry.